pycrest/PyCrest/docs/index.rst

 PyCrest can also be used for accessing CREST resources that require an authorized connection.
 To do so you must provide the EVE class with a `client_id`, `api_key`, and `redirect_uri` for the OAuth flows for authorizing a client.
-Once done, PyCrest can be used for obtaining an authorization token:
+Once done, PyCrest can be used for obtaining an authorization token (short-lived) and a refresh token (long-lived):

 .. highlight:: python